scionproto/scion/doc/dev/contribute.rst

 No matter what language you want to contribute to, one of the first steps to take is to set up a development environment.
 See :ref:`setting-up-the-development-environment` for the needed steps.
-If you encounter issues, please visit our :ref:`Slack <slack>` and ask for help.
+If you encounter issues, please visit our :ref:`Slack or Matrix room <slack>` and ask for help.

 .. _code-map: